jethomas2020/SQLAlchemy-Challenge/README.md

         Create a query that returns the minimum temperature, the average temperature, and the max temperature for a given start or start-end range.
-            Hint: You will need to use a function such as func.min, func.max, func.avg, and func.count in your queries.
+            Hint: We will need to use a function such as func.min, func.max, func.avg, and func.count in your queries.

         When given the start date only, calculate min, max, and avg for all dates greater than